Aceinna/docs_openrtk/tools/evb.rst

     :align: center

 The OpenIMU300EVB interfaces to the main connector of the OpenIMU300EZ.
 The EVB and IMU module are mounted together to a precision fixture to assist in testing.
 The OpenIMU300EVB uses an
-FTDI 4-port Serial-to-USB converter to allow you to communicate with the OpenIMU300's serial ports and a laptop computer.
+FTDI 4-port Serial-to-USB converter to allow you to communicate with the OpenIMU300's serial ports from a laptop computer.
 There are also jumper connections to use to connect to the device's primary SPI port.
 Use the JTAG interface to directly download compiled code to the device quickly.